 DR TOM PAYNE

-Theatre-maker and ecological raconteur.
-Research specialisms in practices of location and relation.
-Co-director of highly acclaimed UK/Australian performance company Doppelgangster and Chair of MKA: Theatre of New Writing (AUS).
-More than fifteen years experience of teaching theatre and performance in Further and Higher Education.
+Performance maker and academic.
+Research specialisms include practices of location and relation.
+Co-director of highly acclaimed UK/Australian performance company Doppelgangster.
+Twenty years' experience of teaching theatre and performance in Further and Higher Education.

 Dr Tom Payne is a theatre-maker and Lecturer in Performance Studies at Sheffield Hallam University.
 He is also Co-Director General of Doppelgangster, a UK/Australian performance company that has been internationally recognised for exploring urgent themes related to climate change and migration.
 Doppelgangster is an Associate Company at Aberystwyth Arts Centre (Wales).
 Since January 2016 he has been the Chairperson of the ground-breaking MKA Theatre of New Writing (Melbourne) with whom he co-directs the Hot!Hot!Hot!
 Climate Arts Festival.

 Between 2014-2017 he was an Environmental Humanities Researcher at Bath Spa University where he was a Postdoctoral Researcher for Towards Hydrocitizenship, a transdisciplinary Arts and Humanities Research Council project exploring water and the eco-social against a backdrop of climate change and the Anthropocene.